 It’s no surprise that when spring arrives we start to get an itch.
-You want to tidy up, declutter, clean and throw open the balcony doors.
+You want to tidy up, declutter, clean.
 Make room for a new season, a clean slate and even new life.
-The big spring clean is a regular fixture on the calendar.
-And what feels fresher and cleaner than a fresh bouquet bursting with spring flowers on the table?
+And what feels fresher and cleaner than a fresh bouquet bursting with flowers on the table?

 Marie Kondo knows what to do

 Over the past year everyone has been going mad about tidying guru Marie Kondo.
 You buy the book and a big roll of binbags, and then organise the rest of your stuff.
 A table that doesn’t make you happy?
 Get rid of it!
 A wardrobe where you can’t see what you own?
 This is how to fold your clothes.
 A drawer bursting with junk?
 Then you should invest in the fabulous organiser boxes that we see from many Scandinavian makers.